jmuspratt/flat-file/README.md

 - [x] On click, show enlarged images and video (with audio on) in a modal

 ### To Do
+- [ ] Modal lightbox: add photo date, fix tab focus behavior
-- [ ] Enhance index page with thumbnails
+- [ ] Enhance index page: thumbnails?
+- [ ] Add meta tags to album pages

 ### Maybe
 - [ ] Option to use EXIF data for sorting media by date?